Jerry Before Seinfeld

 Jerry Before Seinfeld is a 2017 stand-up comedy film that follows comedian Jerry Seinfeld as he returns for a stand-up routine at the New York City comedy club, Comic Strip Live, which started his career.
 The album of the special was nominated for a 2018 Grammy Award for Best Comedy Album.
-This is his third special, and first with Netflix.
+This is his third special and his first with Netflix.

 Influences

 In the Netflix comedy special, Jerry Before Seinfeld, Jerry displayed his personal comedy album collection from when he was a teenager.